Your Airline Miles May Get Less Valuable: Here’s How to Fight Back

 Airlines have a problem: There are just too many miles out there.

-According to a recent CNBC story, Delta Air Lines, American Airlines, United Airlines, Southwest Airlines, and JetBlue saw their balances of unused miles spike by nearly 12% since 2019 – growing to a combined $27.5 billion worth of miles in 2020.
+According to a previous CNBC story, Delta Air Lines, American Airlines, United Airlines, Southwest Airlines, and JetBlue saw their balances of unused miles spike by nearly 12% at the start of the pandemic.
+And as those balances continue growing, it gives airlines all the more reason to charge more for mileage redemptions than they have in the past.

 flexible credit card points

 To make matters worse, banks and airlines have opened the floodgates with huge credit card bonuses.
-From the return of the 100,000-point bonus on the Chase Sapphire Preferred (which is now over) to the biggest bonuses we've ever seen on Delta's SkyMiles American Express cards (which is now over) to bonuses of up to 125,000 (or even 275,000) points on the Platinum Card® from American Express.
+Again and again, we've seen record-setting welcome bonuses over the last few years, from eye-popping 80,000- to even 100,000-point bonuses on the Chase Sapphire Preferred® Card (which are long gone) to the biggest bonuses we've ever seen on Delta's SkyMiles American Express cards (which is also over).

 A huge mileage bonus is great … until an airline makes a change that suddenly makes those miles worth less than they were previously.
 These kinds of devaluations are inevitable in the travel world, pandemic or not.
-But the last year has just given airlines even more rationale to degrade their miles.
+But the last few years have just given airlines even more rationale to degrade their miles.

 The Versatility of Credit Card Points